yearn/yearn-devdocs/README.md

 To generate API documentation and coin a new release, do the following.

-1. Create new folder in `docs/developers/smart-contracts/v2/deprecated` with the current version number (i.e. version-0.4.6)
+1. Create new folder in `docs/developers/smart-contracts/deprecated/V2` with the current version number (i.e. version-0.4.6)
 2. Move existing docs into newly created folder.
 Leave the index.md file and update the vault version called out in it to the new version number.
 3. Generate docs from contracts using vydoc or similar documentation creator.
 4. lint and clean up docs
 5. Move new generated docs into `docs/developers/smart-contracts/v2/`

-:warning: Here are the old instructions to create vydoc documentation.
-They may need updating.

 #### VyDoc